analogdevicesinc/testbenches/docs/testbenches/ip_based/packet_filter/index.rst

 Packet filtering testing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* Filter class are implemented which is a simple data filter
+* Filter class is implemented which is a simple data filter
 * Before the resets are asserted, the filter is instantiated
 * The filter is connected with the publisher filters
 * The master and slave sequencers are configured and then the resets are